Particular/docs.particular.net/nservicebus/pipeline/features.md

 ### Activation

-Final stage is the activation where each feature has its chance to set up the bus.
+Final stage is the activation where each feature has its chance to set up the endpoint.
 The features are activated in order of dependencies which means that when a given feature is activating, all the features it depends on have already been activated.

 In order for a feature to be activated it needs to satisfy the following criteria: